-As a Christian institution of higher education, it is the objective of the college to maintain a drug-free environment for both students and employees.
+SUM, in accordance with high Christian standards of living, is committed to maintaining a drug-free environment for both students and employees.
 Accordingly, the unlawful possession, use, or distribution of illicit drugs by students or employees is prohibited on College property and in conjunction with College activities, and a violation will result in disciplinary action.

-For more details, please see the "Drug-Free Policy" in the State & Federal Regulations chapter of this Catalog.
+For more details, please see the "Drug-Free Policy" in the State & Federal Regulations section of this Catalog.